-Tier 1 Capital A capital measure defined by APRA, comprising the highest quality components of capital that fully satisfy all the following essential characteristics: provide a permanent and unrestricted commitment of funds, are freely available to absorb lossess, do not impose any unavoidable servicing charge against earnings; and rank behind the claims of depositors and other creditors in the event of winding up.
-Tier 1 Capital Deductions An amount deducted in determining Tier 1 Capital, as defined in Prudential Standard APS 111: Capital Adequacy: Measurement of Capital.
-Tier 1 deductions are divided into deductions from Tier 1 capital only (paragraph 44) and other 50/50 deductions from Tier 1 capital (paragraph 46).
+Subordinated debt Debt issued by Macquarie for which agreements between Macquarie and the lenders provide, in the event of liquidation, that the entitlement of such lenders to repayment of the principal sum and interest thereon is and shall at all times be and remain subordinated to the rights of all other present and future creditors of Macquarie.
+Subordinated debt is classified as liabilities in the Macquarie financial statements and may be included in Tier 2 Capital.
+Tier 1 Capital A capital measure defined by APRA, comprising the highest quality components of capital that fully satisfy all the following essential characteristics: provide a permanent and unrestricted commitment of funds, are freely available to absorb losses, do not impose any unavoidable servicing charge against earnings; and rank behind the claims of depositors and other creditors in the event of winding up.
+Tier 1 Capital Deductions An amount deducted in determining Tier 1 Capital, as defined in Prudential Standard APS 111 Capital Adequacy: Measurement of Capital.
+Tier 1 deductions are divided into deductions from Tier 1 capital only (paragraph 44) and other 50/50 deductions from Tier 1 capital 46).
 Tier 1 Capital Ratio Tier 1 Capital expressed as a percentage of RWA Tier 2 Capital A capital measure defined by APRA, comprising other components of capital which contribute to the strength of the entity.
-Total Capital Deductions An amount deducted in Tier 2 Capital, as defined in Prudential Standard APS 111: Capital Adequacy: Measurement of Capital, Tier 2 deductions are divided into deductions from Tier 2 capital only (paragraph 45) and other 50/50 deductions from Tier 2 capital (paragraph 46).
-Total Capital Tier 1 Capital less Tier 1 Capital Deductions plus Tier 2 Capital less Tier 2 Capital Deductions Total Capital Ratio Total Capital expressed as a percentage of RWA
+Tier 2 Capital Deductions An amount deducted in Tier 2 Capital, as defined in Prudential Standard APS 111 Capital Adequacy: Measurement of Capital, Tier 2 deductions are divided into deductions from Tier 2 capital only (paragraph 45) and other 50/50 deductions from Tier 2 capital (paragraph 46).
+Total Capital Tier 1 Capital plus Tier 2 Capital less Total Capital Deductions Total Capital Ratio Total Capital expressed as a percentage of RWA